Strategic Plan 2009 - 2014

 Objective 4.3 Development—Increase and broaden Alumni involvement and engagement in Fundraising, student recruitment and job-placement, and public relations

-Goal 5 Enhancement of Supporting Resources: [Excellence]: The College will enhance its infrastructure and financial
+Goal 5 Enhancement of Supporting Resources: [Excellence]: The College will enhance its infrastructure and financial resources

 Objective 5.1 Provide the physical infrastructure for teaching/learning, research, and service